mtayyab55/Healthcare-Operations-Analysis/README.md

 # SQL Analysis

-The cleaned dataset was imported into PostgreSQL for further analysis.
+The cleaned dataset was imported into PostgreSQL for operational analysis and KPI reporting.

+### SQL Queries

+`sql/healthcare_analysis_queries.sql`

+---

 ### Patient Distribution by Admission Type